Schuylkill Fishing Company

-The Schuylkill Fishing Company of Pennsylvania, also known as the State in Schuylkill, was the first angling club in the Thirteen Colonies and remains the oldest continuously operating social club in the English-speaking world.
+The Schuylkill Fishing Company of Pennsylvania, also known as the State in Schuylkill, was the first angling club in the Thirteen Colonies and remains the oldest verified continuously operating social club in the English-speaking world.

 History

 The club was established in 1732 as the Colony in Schuylkill under a treaty with the chiefs of the Lenni-Lenape (Delaware) Indians.
 Officers of the club assumed governmental titles: governor, lieutenant governor, three councilors, sheriff, coroner, secretary.
 Among its 28 founding members were James Logan, Philip Syng, and Joseph Wharton; the first Governor was Thomas Stretch (born Staffordshire, England, 1695), who held the office for 34 years.
 Other early members included Samuel Howell, Thomas Wharton Jr., Tench Francis Jr., William Bradford, Samuel Nicholas, Clement Biddle, William Bingham, Mayor Anthony Morris, Thomas Mifflin, and Samuel Morris, second governor for 46 years.
 In 1737, membership was limited to twenty-five.
 After the American Revolution, in 1782, the club changed its name to "State in Schuylkill", but retained its rules and organization.

 The club claims to be the oldest in the world.
 The Beefsteak Club of London antedates it, but was suspended for a while.

 In 1747, the members decided to build a clubhouse, dubbed The Castle, at the foot of the Schuylkill River falls near Fairmount, now part of Philadelphia.
 It used some of the nearby walnut trees for timber.

 During the American Revolution, Samuel Morris, the club's governor, was the captain of the First City Troop, which many other members joined.
 The club also changed its name to the "State in Schuylkill."

 While Philadelphia was the young nation's new capital, President George Washington, an honorary member, was a frequent visitor to the clubhouse, as on June 14, 1787.
 On July 21, 1825, Gilbert du Motier, Marquis de Lafayette visited the Castle and was elected a member.

 When the Fairmount Dam was constructed in 1822, spoiling the fishing at the Falls, the Castle was moved downriver to Rambo's Rock, opposite Bartram's Garden and below Gray's Ferry.
 On April 27, 1844, the club was incorporated under the name Schuylkill Fishing Company.
+Between 1876 and 1887, the club occupied the mill building at the confluence of the Wissahickon Creek and Schuylkill River, now occupied by the Philadelphia Canoe Club.

 When the fish in the Schuylkill were poisoned by sewage, the club was forced to move again.
 In 1887, the club bought the Clock House, on the Delaware River at Eddington near Cornwells Heights, two miles above Andalusia.
 Over the winter of 1887–1888, the Castle and Kitchen were re-erected on this new site, where the Company remained until 1944.